hsnyder/Hawk/README.md

 ## Noteworthy limitations

 - Currently all arrays are fixed size, leading to a maximum line length set at compile time.
-- Minor gotcha: the library assumes that the line fed to `hawk_nextline` is newline terminated, and it trims off that newline char.
+- Minor gotcha: the library assumes that the line fed to `hawk_nextline` is newline terminated (it is designed to work with `fgets`), and it trims off that newline char.
 If the input line isn't newline terminated, then the last (potentially valid) char will get clipped off.

 ## Future work